lukasoppermann/design-tokens/README.md

 > I am getting `[object Object];` as a variable value after updating to the latest version.

 This happend because of the introduction of [Token format](#token-format).
 The quick solution is to change the format to `Original (deprecated)`.
-However I do recommend to invest in using some custom transformers together with the `Standard` format.
-You can find some examples in this repo soon...
+However I do recommend to invest in using some custom transformers together with the [`Standard`](standard-w3c-draft) format.
+You can find [examples](https://github.com/lukasoppermann/design-tokens/tree/main/examples) in this repo soon.